sdroege/gst-plugin-rs/net/webrtc/README.md

   $HOME/go/bin/comcast --device=$SERVER_INTERFACE --stop
   ```

-For comparison, the congestion control property can be set to disabled on
+For comparison, the congestion control property can be set to "disabled" on
 webrtcsink, then the above procedure applied again, the expected result is
 for playback to simply crawl down to a halt until the bandwidth limitation
 is lifted: